MrQw3rt/algorithm-for-the-extended-version-of-simons-problem/README.md

 * The `hidden_subgroup` is given as a list of bitstrings.
 It is assumed that **all** bitstrings that make up the hidden subgroup are contained in the list.
 Use the `expand_group` method from the `simonalg.utils.grouptheory` module if you only want to specify a generating set.
 * The `DefaultOracle` class automatically constructs a quantum circuit that implements a valid oracle for the hidden subgroup.
 For a guide on how to program your own oracle implementation, refer to [here](#oracles).
 * The `SimonCircuit` class capsules functionality for creating quantum circuits needed for the extended version of Simon's problem.
 For details, please refer to the [implementation](./simonalg/simon_circuit.py).
 * The `SimonSolver` class implements the functionality from the algorithm for the extended version of Simon's problem (Theorem 5 in [the paper by Brassard and Høyer](https://ieeexplore.ieee.org/abstract/document/595153)).
-It is described in more detail [here](TODO).
+For details, have a look at the [implementation](./simonalg/solver.py).

 You can experiment with different hidden subgroups.
 You can of course also use Qiskit backends other than the `AerSimulator` from the example code.
 If you use a simulator, be aware that for $n \geq 4$, depending on your hardware, the simulations can get very slow, since the implementation requires many ancillary qubits.